jina-ai/clip-as-service/docs/user-guides/server.md

 ✅ = First Class Support — 🚧 = Unsupported, but support in progress

-To use the pretrained models provided by `open_clip`, please use `::` to separate model name and pretrained weight name, e.g. `ViT-B/32::laion2b_e16`.
 `ViT-B-32::openai` is used as default model in all runtimes.
+To use specific pretrained models provided by `open_clip`, please use `::` to separate model name and pretrained weight name, e.g. `ViT-B-32::laion2b_e16`.
 Full list of open_clip models and weights can be found [here](https://github.com/mlfoundations/open_clip#pretrained-model-interface).

 ### Use custom model for onnx
 You can also use your own model in ONNX runtime by specifying the model name and the path to ONNX model directory in YAML file.